The Prom (film): Plot

-In Edgewater, Indiana at a meeting of the James Madison High School PTA, PTA president Mrs. Greene announces that the school's prom will be canceled because a lesbian student named Emma Nolan wanted to bring a girl to the dance, much to the dismay of Principal Tom Hawkins who supports Emma, but is powerless to oppose the PTA's decision.
+In Edgewater, Indiana, James Madison High School's head of the PTA, Mrs. Greene, announces the cancellation of prom because lesbian student Emma Nolan planned to attend with her girlfriend Alyssa, Mrs. Greene's closeted daughter.
+Principal Tom Hawkins supports Emma, but is powerless against the PTA's decision.

-Meanwhile in New York City, narcissistic Broadway stars Dee Dee Allen and Barry Glickman are disappointed after their show Eleanor!
-The Eleanor Roosevelt Story closes on opening night due to the New York Times blasting their performances.
-They are comforted by Trent Oliver, a Juilliard graduate and former sitcom star who has been reduced to playing forgettable supporting roles, and Angie Dickinson, a vain performer who has just quit her part in the chorus of Chicago after being passed over for the role of Roxie Hart in favor of Tina Louise.
-Angie and Trent realize that the four of them need a cause to revitalize their careers.
-After finding Emma's story on Twitter, the actors drive to Indiana with the cast of Godspell and publicist Sheldon Saperstein.
+Broadway stars Dee Dee Allen and Barry Glickman are disappointed after their show Eleanor!
+The Eleanor Roosevelt Story closes on opening night following a negative review by the New York Times.
+They're comforted by Trent Oliver, a faded sitcom star reduced to forgettable theatre work, and Angie Dickinson, who just quit the chorus line of Chicago after being passed over for the role of Roxie Hart.
+Barry realizes they all need a cause to revitalize their careers.
+Finding Emma's story on Twitter inspires the actor to drive to Indiana with the non-Equity touring cast of Godspell and publicist Sheldon Saperstein.

-At school, Emma is bullied and harassed by fellow students Kaylee, Shelby, Nick and Kevin, who blame her for ruining prom.
-The actors barge into the next PTA meeting, where they unsuccessfully attempt to rally support for Emma.
-Hawkins turns out to be a big fan of Dee Dee's.
-Emma and her closeted girlfriend Alyssa, Mrs. Greene's daughter, meet in private to discuss when Alyssa should come out to her mother.

-The actors get motel rooms and book a gig as the entertainment for a monster truck rally, but are booed off the stage when they use the opportunity to preach about acceptance.
-Hawkins tells them that the Indiana Supreme Court has ruled that James Madison must allow Emma to attend prom.
-That evening, he and Dee Dee bond over dinner at an Applebee's.
+Emma is bullied and harassed at school by Kaylee, Shelby, Nick and Kevin, who blame her for ruining prom.
+The actors barge into the next PTA meeting and attempt to rally support for Emma.
+Principal Hawkins, a fan of Dee Dee's, fails to convince her to back off.
+The actors book themselves as entertainment for a monster truck rally, but are booed off the stage for preaching about acceptance.
+Hawkins tells them the Indiana Supreme Court has ruled the school must allow Emma to attend prom and later bonds with Dee Dee over dinner.